On Darmon's program for the generalized Fermat equation, I: A multi-Frey approach to using Frey abelian varieties

 There are 14 Hilbert newforms at level $\Fq_2^2 \Fq_{11}$, but only 6 of these have coefficient field containing~$K$.
 The indices of these newforms \cite{programs} are

 and the respective degrees of their coefficient fields are

-It takes 6 hours (see~\cite{programs} for the detail on the machine used) to compute the space of Hilbert newforms and an additional hour to perform the elimination steps described in~\S\ref{ss:final} using the auxiliary primes $q = 3, 5, 7, 23$.
+It takes slightly less than 4 hours (see~\cite{programs} for the detail on the machine used) to compute the space of Hilbert newforms and around 20 minutes to perform the elimination steps described in~Subsection~\ref{ss:final} using the auxiliary primes $q = 3, 5, 7, 23$.
 We conclude that the exponent~$p$ lies in $\left\{ 2, 3, 11 \right\}$, which gives a contradiction.